RUSOCIAL-IO/Signers/README.md

 - Javascript Deobfuscation / Auth Removal
 - NET Deobfuscation / Auth Removal

-# Known Scammers:
-- Snapdash (https://t.me/snapdashxyz) (t.me/SnapSensei) They are not authorized to resell DWC they stole are videos

 # [TOS]
 - Do not time waste
 - Do not insult us